usagi-flow/evil-helix/README.md

 Whether this project remains in this state will depend on how much this project's philosophy and the upstream project diverge, although a hard fork should be considered as a last resort.

+### Small and regular version releases

+Considering the kind and frequency of changes to this repository, it makes sense to release small changes often, rather than holding features back in large releases.
+Releases are currently tagged on-demand.

 ## Project goals

--	Find a better name for this project
+-	Consider a better name for this project
 	-	Move the project into an organization
+-	Improve and stabilize the CI
 -	Introduce more Vim keybindings
 -	Implement more common/crucial features as part of the editor:
 	-	File tree (cf. [upstream PR](https://github.com/helix-editor/helix/pull/5768))